Magolaliet2022/alx-low_level_programming/0x0F-function_pointers/README.md

-readme file for the project
+ readme file for function pointers